 A new facility houses the Facilities Management shops and storage areas for all trades which include: electrical, plumbing, HVAC, carpentry, painting, welding, special construction and masonry, site work, equipment operation and repair, horticulture and grounds.
 The Information Technology department is also located there.
 The new building replaced a structure that was built in the 1950s, and a new recycling center and covered storage shed has been added.
 This facility was dedicated in 2011.

 Peabody Hall - Completed in 2010

-The original Elephant House, which kept such celebreties as Miss Jim (the Zoo's first elephant) was fully renovated to become an exhibition and rental hall.
+The original Elephant House, which kept such celebrities as Miss Jim (the Zoo's first elephant), was fully renovated to become an exhibition and rental hall.
 Its first exhibit, Zootennial presented by First Bank, featured a walk-through timeline of the Zoo's first 100 years.
 Currently Peabody Hall houses Inspired by Nature, a collection of wildlife art by Robert Bateman.

 The Zoo must address issues of electricity, water, sewer and natural gas.
 Also included are upgrades to fire detection, surveillance systems, communications and information systems.
 Other projects include replacing mechanical systems, wood floors, carpets, ceramic tiles, exhibit view rails, stairs, walls, masonry steps, benches and roofs.
 Updated restrooms and efficient plumbing rank among our most pressing needs.

 A healthy endowment ensures our financial well-being in the future.
 It creates a permanent, reliable source of income that allows us to withstand economic downturns and to hedge against inflation.
 Only recently did we embrace the importance of a strong endowment to the long-term future of the Zoo.
 Now it is an ongoing endeavor, and many individuals, families, businesses and foundations have begun to assist in building this fund.
 Put simply, an endowment is a living promise to future generations.